-- temperature data from 1970-71 to 2020-21, historical demand profiles from 2018-19 to 2020-21 and the expected uptake of rooftop solar photovoltaic (PV)8 - AEMO's latest demand forecast for 2023-24, including energy forecasts from AEMO's central scenario and the seasonal peak demands with a 10% probability of exceedance (POE)9, 50% POE and 90% POE.10
+- temperature data from 1970-71 to 2020-21, historical demand profiles from 2018-19 to 2020-21 and the expected uptake of rooftop solar photovoltaic (PV)7 - AEMO's latest demand forecast for 2023-24, including energy forecasts from AEMO's central scenario and the seasonal peak demands with a 10% probability of exceedance (POE)8, 50% POE and 90% POE.9

-The weather-influenced, system-wide hourly demand (i.e. the demand satisfied by scheduled and semi-scheduled generation11) is then used to simulate the expected spot prices, while the simulated NSLPs, ADM profiles and CLPs were required to develop separate wholesale energy estimates for different customer groups.
+The weather-influenced, system-wide hourly demand (i.e. the demand satisfied by scheduled and semischeduled generation10) is then used to simulate the expected spot prices, while the simulated NSLPs, ADM profiles and CLPs were required to develop separate wholesale energy estimates for different customer groups.

-ACIL's report specifies the relevant historical demand profiles and load data sources.12 For retail tariffs with limited historical profiles (i.e. the load control tariffs for small and large business customers), ACIL used the relevant representative demand profiles that we recently developed using data from Energy Queensland.
+ACIL's report specifies the relevant historical demand profiles and load data sources.11 For retail tariffs with limited historical profiles (i.e. the load control tariffs for small and large business customers), ACIL used the relevant representative demand profiles that we recently developed using data from Energy Queensland.
+We consider this approach is appropriate while customer uptake of these tariffs is not widespread and there is limited usage data available.12

-The demand data have not been updated to include 2021-22 due to some anomalies in NSLP data since the commencement of five-minute settlement.
-More details are available in chapter 2 of ACIL's report (ACIL Allen, Estimated Energy Costs, final report, prepared for the QCA, May 2023, pp 7-34).
+7 The demand data have not been updated to include 2021-22 due to some anomalies in NSLP data since the commencement of five-minute settlement.
+More details are available in chapter 2 of ACIL's report.

-9 POE is the probability of whether an electricity demand forecast will be met or exceeded.
+8 POE is the probability of whether an electricity demand forecast will be met or exceeded.
 For example, a demand level with a 10% POE implies that there is a 10% probability of the forecast being met or exceeded.
 The 10% POE forecast is mathematically expected to be met or exceeded once in 10 years and represents demand under more extreme weather conditions (than, for example, a 50% POE forecast).

-10 AEMO, 2022 Electricity Statement of Opportunities, August 2022.
+9 AEMO, 2022 Electricity Statement of Opportunities, August 2022.

-11 Generators with controllable output and a capacity over 30 megawatt (MW) are usually classified as scheduled generation.
+10 Generators with controllable output and a capacity over 30 MW are usually classified as scheduled generation.
 This type of generation is largely made up of coal and gas-fired generation as well as hydropower plants.
 In contrast, generators with intermittent output (such as wind and solar farms) and a capacity over 30 MW are generally classified as semi-scheduled generation.
 If required, for system security, AEMO can control the output of scheduled generation but can only constrain the output of semi-scheduled generation.

-12 Table 2.1 of ACIL's report summarises the sources of load data used (ACIL Allen, Estimated Energy Costs, final report, prepared for the QCA, May 2023, p 11).
+11 Table 2.1 (p 10) of ACIL's report summarises the sources of load data used.